 Freight Broker Training Programs

 Freight broker training - at in person or online - can teach you the basics of moving freight, setting prices and anticipating demand.
 Keep reading to find out about your training options, what you'll learn and the career outlook for freight brokers.
-Schools offering Global Operations & Supply Chain Management degrees can also be found in these popular choices.

 What Kind of Training Do I Need to Become a Freight Broker?